JuanDiegoZapataDiaz/JuanDiegoZapataDiaz/README.md

 - 👋 Hi, I’m @JuanDiegoZapataDiaz
-- 👀 I’m interested in Econometrics and Machine Learning
+- 👀 I’m interested in Econometrics and Optimization
-- 🌱 I’m currently learning Manifolds
 - 📫 How to reach me: send a email to juandiego.zapata@bcrp.gob.pe

 <!---